 As I discovered through recent studies, extreme running can indeed have negative effects on the heart.
 Studies have shown that ultra runners tend to have bigger and calcified hearts compared to those who run moderately.
 Of course, there are exceptions, and many extreme runners have managed to maintain their health and fitness over the years.
 However, it’s important to remember that not everyone is built for extreme endurance sports.

 In fact, as you will see in the video below, the average person is not designed to run and endure extremely long distances.
 It’s crucial to listen to your body and recognize your limits to avoid potential damage to your heart and overall health.

 Running for me is not about covering long distances anymore.
 I find that running more than 24k is no longer enjoyable but rather a test of my ability to withstand pain.
 In my case, the pain does not increase linearly mile after mile, but rather logarithmically.
 Nowadays, I prefer to run in moderation, between 30 to 90 minutes or between 4 and 15 kilometers, and I thoroughly enjoy my cardio sessions.

 This moderate approach to running is sufficient for developing a healthy cardiovascular system and maintaining a fit and lean physique.
 Additionally, running at a moderate pace allows me to focus on improving my form and running technique.
 I can also make my running sessions more exciting by incorporating different training methods such as fartlek training or mixing steady pace running with sprints and calisthenic exercises.

 The same goes for swimming.
-I don’t swim 7-15 kilometers a session anymore like I used to back then.
-Swimming 2-3 kilometers is absolutely sufficient these days.
+I no longer swim 7-15 kilometers per session as I used to.
+Swimming for 2-3 kilometers is now sufficient for me.

 Does Extreme Running Damage the Heart?